xeneta/my-prices-task/README.md

 The task ahead of you comprises 2 main subtasks.
 Please read both of them carefully and remember to work on both.

 1. Develop an [HTTP-based API](#task-1-http-based-api) capable of handling the GET and POST requests described below in [GET Request Task](#get-request-task) and [POST Request Task](#post-request-task).
-Our stack is based on Flask, but you are free to choose anything you like.
+Our stack is based on Flask, but you are free to choose any Python framework you like.
 All data returned is expected to be in JSON format.
-Please demonstrate your knowledge of SQL (as opposed to using ORM querying tools) in at least one part.
+Please demonstrate your knowledge of SQL (as opposed to using ORM querying tools).
-2. Describe the system you would design for handling the [Batch Processing Task](#task-2-batch-processing-task).

 ## Task 1: HTTP-based API